-No – and there is no cell connection either.
+No, not normally – and there is no cell connection either.
 Be prepared to be off the grid.
-However I did get by that issue by taking a Delorme Satellite device with me to test out.
-It always had a connection and I was able to send texts, tweets and facebook updates via the device.
+However, I did get by that issue by taking a Garmin InReach Mini Satellite communicator with me to test out.
+It always had a connection and I was able to send texts, tweets, and Facebook updates via the device.

 Take an Expedition Cruise